 Chapter 3 Importing and Cleaning Data

-In the previous two chapters, we used only built-in data sets to practice visualizing and transforming data.
+In the previous two chapters, we used mostly built-in data sets to practice visualizing and transforming data.
 In practice, of course, you’ll have to import a data set into R before starting your analysis.
-We address this important first step in this chapter.
+Once a data set is imported, it’s often necessary to spruce it up by fixing broken formatting, changing variable names, deciding what to do with missing values, etc. We address these important steps in this chapter.

 We’ll need tidyverse: